pattern-lab/patternlab-node/README.md

 As of Pattern Lab Node 3.0.0, installation of [Editions](http://patternlab.io/docs/advanced-ecosystem-overview.html) is accomplished via the command line interface.

-_0 to 60mph_

-The below assume a new directory and project is required.
+The below assumes a new directory and project is required.
+This is likely what you want to do if starting from scratch.
+You could also run this within an existing project.
+The CLI will ask you for the installation location.

 1. Open a terminal window and following along below:
     ```bash